-Crisis Intervention is a service lasting no more than 8 hours in a 24-hour period: Immediate response to client's acute psychiatric symptoms in order to alleviate problems which, if untreated, would present an imminent threat to the client, others or property.
-Purpose is to stabilize the client.
+Crisis Intervention is a service lasting 8 hours or less in a 24-hour period.
+It is an immediate response to a client's acute psychiatric symptoms in order to alleviate problems which, if untreated, would present an imminent threat to the client, others or property.